 Pre-MBA English Language Program (PMEL)

-Goizueta Business School offers a four-week long, summer language institute prior to International Student Orientation of the Two-year program.
+Goizueta Business School offers a four-week long, summer language institute prior to International Student Onboarding of the Two-year program.
 During PMEL international MBA students polish their English and build confidence in their communication skills.
 Lessons focus on preparing students for the rigors of the MBA classroom and U.S. teaching methods.
 Students meet with Goizueta faculty, alumni, and current students in the classroom and at networking events.
 The program also includes several social outings in Atlanta.

-All international students are required to attend a week-long, mandatory program in the week prior to the general MBA Orientation.
+All international students are required to attend a week-long, mandatory program in the week prior to the general MBA Onboarding.
 The program introduces students to academic and student life in a U.S. business school environment.
 During international orientation students meet with faculty, the career management team, alumni and current students.
 Social and cultural events round out the program as international students get settled in Atlanta.